DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - TK Dodge RE-v0.43

-*An update for TK Dodge to make it not use any scripts and overall improve the mod.*
+*An update for TK Dodge to make it not use any scripts and to overall improve the mod.*

 ### [Thu'um - Fully Animated Shouts](https://www.nexusmods.com/skyrimspecialedition/mods/50559)